-Cash and Cash Equivalents and Bank Overdrafts
+Cash and Cash Equivalents and Bank Overdraft

 Cash and cash equivalents comprise cash balances held at banks.
-The bank overdrafts are repayable on demand.
-In the Statement of Cash Flows, cash and cash equivalent represents the net of any cash and cash equivalent amount and any short term overdrafts which are repayable on demand, and form an integral part of the Company's cash management.
+Bank overdrafts are repayable on demand.
+In the Statement of Cash Flows, cash and cash equivalents are shown net of any short term overdrafts which are repayable on demand, and form an integral part of the Company's cash management.